SDGforskning/sdg-strings/SDG13_query_action_WoS.md

           ("educat*" OR "curriculum" OR "curricula" OR "teacher training" OR "awareness"
-          OR "capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" )
+          OR "capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" )
     )